 4. CONCLUSION AND RECOMMENDATIONS

 The study findings highlight that parental involvement is crucial in shaping children’s educational experiences, especially in extracurricular activities.
-Active support from parents enhances student participation, allowing them to gain diverse learning experiences and essential skills like teamwork and leadership.
+Active support from parents enhances participation, allowing them to gain diverse learning experiences and essential skills like teamwork and leadership.
 However, when parental support is low, particularly in providing necessary resources and choices, students face barriers that limit their exploration of interests outside the classroom.
-This lack of involvement not only restricts skill development and social interaction but also hinders the growth of vital life skills].
+This lack of involvement not only restricts skill development and social interaction but also hinders the growth of vital life skills.
 The findings highlight the importance of encouraging greater parental engagement in extracurricular activities to foster holistic development and academic success in primary school students.
 The study recommends a multifaceted approach to increase participation in school extracurricular activities, focusing on collaboration among schools, parents, and community stakeholders.
 Strengthening partnerships is essential to enrich opportunities for students and enhance their engagement.
 To foster greater parental involvement, strategies such as parent education programmes, regular communication between teachers and families, and inclusive engagement methods should be implemented.
 By recognizing and actively promoting parental support, primary schools can create a more inspiring environment that encourages holistic student development.
 Additionally, empowering families through open communication and providing resources will enhance their role in supporting their children’s growth.
 Overall, effective collaboration is crucial for ensuring that all students have access to diverse extracurricular opportunities.

 REFERENCES.